Adam-Yonas/orbit-observer-91/README.md

 ## Problem Statement

-Modern systems generate large volumes of dynamic, time-evolving data, but most tools fail to make that data interpretable or actionable.
+Modern products increasingly rely on large volumes of dynamic, time-dependent data, yet most interfaces fail to make that data actionable.

+Users are often forced to:
+- manually interpret complex system states
+- navigate multiple tools to understand risk
+- make decisions without clear forward projections

+This creates a gap between **data availability** and **decision-making ability**.

-In the context of space operations, satellite operators must reason about:
+In the context of orbital systems, operators must reason about:
 - thousands of moving objects
+- continuously evolving spatial relationships
-- evolving collision risk
+- collision risk that changes over time
-- cascading failure scenarios (Kessler Syndrome)

-This problem extends beyond aerospace.
-Many industries face similar challenges:
+However, this challenge is not unique to aerospace.
+Similar problems exist in:
+- logistics (routing under uncertainty)
+- finance (risk exposure over time)
-- understanding complex systems over time
+- infrastructure systems (failure propagation)
-- identifying risk before it becomes failure
-- translating raw data into decisions

-The primary users affected are:
-- satellite operators
-- mission planners
+The core problem is:
+> How do we help users understand and act on complex, evolving systems in real time?

+### Users

-- analysts working with dynamic systems
+- analysts working with dynamic datasets
+- operators managing risk-sensitive systems
+- planners exploring future scenarios

+### Desired Outcome

-If solved, users would be able to:
+Users should be able to:
 - understand system state instantly
 - simulate future scenarios
-- make informed decisions under uncertainty
+- make decisions without manual analysis

-Success would mean:
+### Success Criteria

-- faster identification of high-risk configurations
+- reduced time to identify risk
-- ability to test “what-if” scenarios interactively
+- ability to run “what-if” scenarios interactively
-- reduced cognitive load when interpreting complex systems
+- clearer mental model of system behavior

 ---

 ## Solution Overview

-Orbital Watch is an interactive platform that combines:
+Orbital Watch is an interactive platform that transforms complex system data into an explorable, decision-support interface.

+It combines:
-- real-time orbital data visualization
+- real-time data visualization
-- simulation of collision cascades
+- forward simulation
-- an AI-assisted interface for reasoning about system behavior
+- AI-assisted interaction

 ### Key Features